awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

 Declined invitations continue to appear in the list for 30 days\.
 After that, they are deleted and no longer appear in the list\.

 **To accept or decline an invitation \(AWS CLI, AWS API\)**
-You can use the following commands or operations to accept or decline an invitation:
+You can use the following commands to accept or decline an invitation:
 + AWS CLI: [aws organizations accept\-handshake](http://docs.aws.amazon.com/cli/latest/reference/organizations/accept-handshake.html), [aws organizations decline\-handshake](http://docs.aws.amazon.com/cli/latest/reference/organizations/decline-handshake.html)
 + AWS API: [AcceptHandshake](http://docs.aws.amazon.com/organizations/latest/APIReference/API_AcceptHandshake.html), [DeclineHandshake](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DeclineHandshake.html)